Peppej1086/Peppej1086/README.md

 - 👋 Hi, I’m @Peppej1086
 - 👀 I’m interested to became a Web Developer
-- 🌱 I’m currently learning Web Development (HTML5, CSS3, Javascript, JQuery, Angular11) by SGD School in Germany
+- 🌱 I’m have learned Frontend Web Development (HTML5, CSS3, Javascript, JQuery, Angular11, Vue.js and more...) by SGD School in Germany
-- 💞️ I’m looking for a job in Munich
+- 💞️ I leave and work in Munich
 - 📫 How to reach me... rinaldi.giuseppe.86@gmail.com

 <!---